 - (1) The preliminary examination and the Internal Entrance Examination for Doctoral Program You must have submitted an application for the Ph.D.
 Qualifying Examination with approval of your supervisor and taken a preliminary exam by the time of Ph.D.
 Qualifying Examination.
 In addition, you need to apply for the Internal Entrance Examination for Doctoral Program in designated period to take its exam.
-The details for the Internal Entrance Examination for Doctoral Program are available on the web (Education > [Application Guide for Internal Entrance Examination for Doctoral Program at JAIST]). - (2) The final examination and requirements
+The details for the Internal Entrance Examination for Doctoral Program are available on the web (Education > [Application Guide for Internal Entrance Examination for Doctoral Program at JAIST] ). - (2) The final examination and requirements

 Those who have passed the preliminary exam must take the final examination (Ph.D.
 Qualifying Examination) which will be conducted twice a year in April and October (students enrolled in April must take the exam 18 months later in October in the second year, those enrolled in October, take the exam in April in the second year).
-The exam will test fundamental understanding and ability for a doctoral research, and English proficiency, consists of two phases; Written examination and Oral Presentation/examination.
+You must submit "Survey for Doctoral Research Plan" to the Educational Service Section by the designated date after obtaining the approval of your supervisor and distribute it to the examination committee including your supervisor.
+The committee members shall be notified separately in conjunction with the examination schedule.
+The exam will test fundamental understanding and ability for a doctoral research, and English proficiency, consists of two phases; Written examination - not open to public - testing of expertise and competence, and Oral Presentation/examination - open to public - screening the recognition of background, objections, and prospects of studies related to the field of doctoral dissertation research and the ability to set up assignments and promote research.
 You must earn 32 credits or more excluding S203 "Science and Technology Survey for Doctoral Research" and submit a report of the Survey for Doctoral Research Plan to your supervisor and Kyoumu before the final exam.